Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Weeping at the leaf edges

 Monstera deliciosa weeping at the leaf edges is due to too wet soil.
-Stop watering the plant and allow the top 2 in. of soil to dry out between waterings.
+Stop watering the plant and allow the top 2-3 inches of soil to dry out between waterings.

 You liked it?
 Share on social media.